d2s/Documentation/_posts/2018-04-10-Parameters.md

 - `delete` - delete the parameter
 		- deletes the parameter when `OK` button is selected
 		- or just delete the `value` string
-- `--stats` - produces some more statistics
-	- parameter is forced on in dry-ryn to collect info about run

 For other parameters to rsync please see the [rsync docs](https://download.samba.org/pub/rsync/rsync.html).